How can I buy cheap West End theatre tickets?

 There are many ways to avoid these costs.
 Here’s our collection of insider tips on how to get the best deals on West End theatre tickets:

 There are multiple West End theatre tickets deals available for West End shows, from Show of the Month offers, to flash sales offering more than 50% off, it’s always worth checking for the best discounts before buying.
 Experience all the excitement and ambition of the West End at an affordable price, with theatre tickets from just £10.

 Previews are one of the best ways to save money on theatre tickets.
 During the preview period, which often lasts between a week and a month depending on the size of the production, technical difficulties are dealt with and costume changes are smoothed out.
 It is a way of making sure that the show gives its best performance on press night.
 Frequently, tickets for preview shows are cheaper than ones after the press performances, but you can still expect to see a fantastic production!

 Tickets for midweek matinees are often more difficult to sell than ones for evening performances or Saturday matinees.
 As many people work five days a week, a midweek matinee isn’t that appealing.
 As a result, you will often find offers that just appear on midweek matinees.
 If you don’t work midweek, are on school or university holidays, or are retired, then a midweek matinee is a brilliant choice for you.
 Even midweek workers may consider taking a day off when they see the offers available to them.

-Stuck in London with nothing to do?
-Who knows what last minute deals you’ll find in one of the many ticket booths scattered around the city centre.
+Stuck in London with nothing to do during the day or evening?
+Who knows what last-minute deals you’ll find in one of the many ticket booths scattered around the city centre.